 After several rounds of options, working sessions, and review it became clear that we had 2 concerns.
 These were open layouts such as landing pages etc. and tightly packed information pages that require information density.
 I added weight and size to the display classes, and distilled the complexity in the middle and small sizes.
 I shifted to color from neutral to cool grey and created a template system to assist in achieving hierarchy.
 The increased dynamic quality of the resulting screens was well received, more usable, and more attractive.

 The initial designs for Clarity were lacking in chroma and contrast.
 We needed blacker blacks and whiter whites, more saturated color.
 Before going down this path I interviewed designers across product teams to validate my observations.
 The feeling that increased chroma and contrast was what we needed was validated.

 I changed our color model to HSL and created a UI palette using the brand palette as a foundation.
 By finding all the complimentary hues then using the saturation and lightness channels to calculate tints, tones, and shades, I was able to achieve a harmonious collection that both reflects the brand and is suitable for UI.
 This includes a set of utility colors users with vision impairment.

-Accessibility aka A11y is an key aspect of everything we build.
+Accessibility is a key aspect of everything we build.
 This became increasingly important with the upcoming EU requirements relative to WCAG 2.1 - we needed to make substantial changes to Clarity, and to all the products using Clarity.
 There are multiple versions of Clarity in the wild, and many products use their own (non-Clarity) components and overrides.
 The task was to make Clarity as compliant as possible, consequently assisting all VMware products dependent on Clarity.